Swati Maliwal: Early and personal life

 Maliwal was born in Ghaziabad, Uttar Pradesh on 15 October 1984.
 Her father was an officer of the Indian Armed Forces and her mother was Sangita Maliwal.
 She went to Amity International School and received a bachelor's degree in Information Technology from the JSS Academy of Technical Education.

 On 23 January 2012, she married Naveen Jaihind, whom she had met during the early days of the 2011 Indian anti-corruption movement led by Anna Hazare.
 Later, Naveen became a politician, representing the Aam Aadmi Party.
 The couple divorced in February 2020.

+In 2023, Maliwal accused her father of sexually assaulting & abusing her in her childhood.
+The news was well covered by various media houses, but later overshadowed by several other controversies around her.

 Social and political life

-After her education, she joined a Non-governmental organization named "Parivartan" which was founded by Arvind Kejriwal and Manish Sisodia among others.
+After her education, she joined a non-governmental organization named "Parivartan" which was founded by Arvind Kejriwal and Manish Sisodia among others.
 She worked in grass-roots campaigns across India, as a part of the organization.
 In 2011, Maliwal was one of the committee that organized the India Against Corruption movement led by activist Anna Hazare, which later led to the passage of the Jan Lokpal Bill.